serene-x/flowt/README.md

 bundle exec sidekiq
 ```

-Set your Anthropic key in `.env` if you want AI department summaries (the app works without it, just falls back to a stat-based summary):
+Set your Anthropic key in `.env` if you want AI department summaries.

 ```
 ANTHROPIC_API_KEY=sk-ant-...